I’m Sorry To Report Instagram Is Bad Now

-Look, I don’t want to talk about this anymore than you do.
+Look, I don’t want to talk about this any more than you do.
 I didn’t want this to be true.
 I wanted this to work out; I thought this was the platform that could be The One to make it with us for the long haul.
 But it’s time to get real.
 It’s not working out.
 Instagram kind of sucks now.
 And it’s not Instagram, it’s not us, it’s an outside force that is tearing us apart.
-That homewrecker is Stories.
+That home-wrecker is Stories.

 In a time when social media seems full of negativity and soul-crushing content, Instagram has remained, for lots of people, the one haven that’s enjoyable.